topjohnwu/Magisk/docs/install.md

 - Allow bootloader unlocking in **Developer options → OEM unlocking**
 - Reboot to download mode: power off your device and press the download mode key combo for your device
 - Long press volume up to unlock the bootloader. **This will wipe your data and automatically reboot.**
+- Go through the initial setup.
+Skip through all the steps since data will be wiped again in later steps. **Connect the device to Internet during the setup.**
+- Enable developer options, and **confirm that the OEM unlocking option exists and is grayed out.** This means KnoxGuard hasn't locked your device.
+- Your bootloader now accepts unofficial images in download mode

 ### Instructions